intellectivelab/docs.intellectivelab.com/_docs/unity/features/actionable-analytics.md

 # Charts

-Charts are UI components which are designed for graphical representation of data
+Charts are UI components designed for graphical representation of data.

 Please refer to [Charts Configuration Section](../configuration/ui-components.md#Charts) for more information about charts configuration.